Frequently Asked Questions

 Q: How are services of the Comox Valley Hospice Society different from the hospice itself?

-Q: Is end-of-life care provided in the hospice itself overseen by a medical team?
+Q: Is end-of-life care provided in the Aitken Community Hospice overseen by a medical team?

-Q: Who makes the decisions about how the new hospice beds are occupied?
+Q: Who makes the decisions about how the hospice beds are occupied?

 A: When a hospice room becomes available, an intake panel reviews the list of palliative patients who might benefit from being in hospice to decide who will be invited into the hospice room.
 The intake panel includes the GLM Director of Care and a GLM Registered Nurse, a Palliative Nurse Coordinator and/or a Palliative Social Worker from Island Health, a Palliative Physician consultant, and a CVHS counsellor.

-Q: How many hospice beds are available in the new facility?
+Q: How many hospice beds are available in the facility?

-A: There are 6 hospice beds, which are only available with a physician's referral.
+A: There are 6 hospice beds, which are only available with a physician's referral, which goes through Island Health Palliative Care Team.
 An online tour of the hospice can be viewed at comoxhospice.com.

-A: Those who are admitted to hospice are considered to be near the end of life.
+A: Those who are admitted to hospice are considered to be near the end of life (within an average of 30 days).
 Factors such as a patient's ability to manage their pain levels, day to day care, and mobility are other considerations.
-A person in a long term care facility will already be receiving a similar level of quality end of life medical care, so they are not transferred to hospice.
+A person in a long term care facility will already be receiving palliative care.

 Q: How much does it cost to stay in the hospice?

-A: The daily fee of approximately $40/day is a rate set annually by the Province of BC plus the cost of medications not covered by the BC Palliative Benefits Program.
+A: The daily fee of approximately $49.57/day is a rate set annually by the Province of BC plus the cost of medications not covered by the BC Palliative Benefits Program.

 Questions about Palliative Care